 defined, with perhaps a standard port for text output.

-#6 Updated by Matt Jones about 14 years ago
+#6 Updated by Matt Jones over 14 years ago

 OK, to summarize the phone call from last week.
 We all agree an effiective R